A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Discussion

 In recent years, the network neuroscience field has been striving forward with many exciting discoveries that are becoming more and more relevant to clinical applications and personal medicine.
 In network neuroscience, this urges the need to improve a popular proxy of brain function, namely functional connectivity.
 Having the most proper, state-of-the-art mathematical representation of functional brain circuits allows for more accurate and confident positioning of research endeavors.
 In this work, we put forth a simple framework that allows improving the mathematical representation of brain functions given the use of an \textit{a priori} set of functional networks.
 This framework also doubles as a clear evaluation tool for any specific combination of FC parcellation, FN partition, and edge pruning techniques applied to a large-scale brain dataset, thereby streamlining the complex yet crucial studies in network neuroscience.

 Thresholding, which is an edge pruning technique used in post-FC processing, is seldom challenged as a standard practice that eliminates, albeit arbitrarily, statistically spurious edges.
 Since an increasing body of clinical research now involves FC thresholding in the data construction pipeline, careful scrutiny of thresholding is therefore imperative.
 We conclude that there is no single constant threshold value that is optimal across different parcellation granularity levels, such as the Schaefer ones.
 In particular, from coarser to finer Schaefer granularities, the optimal threshold value decreases.
 This result is partially observable in the behavior of matrix $W$ across all studied Schaefer parcellations.
 According to figure \ref{fig:WR_backtest}, we see that for a fixed threshold value, as Schaefer granularity increases, Yeo's functional networks behave more in an assortative manner, \textit{i.e.}, denser internal edge density and sparser external one.
 We see that through a brighter diagonal and a darker off-diagonal regime of matrix $W$, across Schaefer parcellations with fixed threshold value $\tau$.
 Information-theoretically, it means that a larger graph (in size) tends to contain more relevant information to unravel the ground-truth partition (in our study, seven Yeo's resting state networks); hence, we do not need to threshold the FCs as deeply as the lower granularity parcellations such as $n=100$.
 This result also suggests that FC size is proportional to the level of prominence, or fitness, of the \textit{a priori} set of FNs.
-Nonetheless, the exact limit of this behavior when granularity tends toward infinity is unknown, \textit{e.g.}, whether the optimal thresholding value will reach a plateau even if the granularity increases.
+Nonetheless, the exact limit of this behavior when granularity tends toward infinity is unknown, \textit{e.g.}, whether the optimal thresholding value will reach a plateau even if the granularity increases. {Despite this uncertainty, we showed that for the majority of granularity levels between 100 and 900, the commonly used threshold of $\tau = 0.25$ is a valid choice for group-average topology.}